The Continuous Stochastic Gradient Method: Part I -- Convergence Theory: Auxiliary Results

-We will later show that the CSG method converges to stationary points, which we define next. \begin{definition}[Stationary points] Let $J\in C^1(\U)$ be given.
+From now on, unless explicitly stated otherwise, we will always assume \Cref{assum:SampleSequence,assum:Nummer2,assum:RegularitySmallj,assum:Weights} to be satisfied.
+We will later show that the CSG method converges to stationary points, which we define next. \begin{definition}[Stationary Points] Let $J\in C^1(\U)$ be given.
 We say $u^\ast\in\U$ is a stationary point of $J$, if there exists $t>0$ such that

 Furthermore, we denote by